cokorie/gather-music/README.md

 * Adding a dedicated section for users to access the events they "liked"
 * Adding of more styling to each of the pages for the site
 * Edit functionality on messages for each user
+* Incorporation of musical act's genre into the events